clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 ![fst](06_images/Fst_AAvsBB.png)

-As you can note within our region of interest on Chr4, some SNP have a super high Fst (up to 1), suggesting fixed alleles and extremely high divergence
+As you can note within our region of interest on Chr4, some SNP have a super high Fst (up to 1), suggesting fixed alleles and extremely high divergence.
 You may have noticed that some FSt values are negatives..
 This is likely driven by very low frequency alleles and inbalanced sample sizes.
-We also observe NA in the calculation of FSt by site
+We also observe NA in the calculation of FSt by site.

 Try to plot also the AA_AB and AB_BB contrasts.